Spirituality

 Spiritual development is not about becoming, more spiritual, it is about realising or becoming more and more aware of one’s natural, innate spirituality.
 This is sometimes a slow and gradual process, at other times there might be significant stages of realisation, which are part of the ongoing ‘developing’ process.
 People don’t reach a finished state of spiritual development, but participate in the ongoing process of spiritual realisation.

 Mirrors: Giving opportunities to reflect upon our experiences.
-To meditate on life's big questions and consider some possible answers.
+The mirror reflects our light back at us to meditate on life's big questions and consider some possible answers.
 Learning from life by exploring our own insights and perspectives and those of others.